grafana/alloy/docs/sources/reference/stdlib/encoding.md

 ## encoding.from_URLbase64

-The `encoding.from_URLbase64` function decodes a RFC4648-compliant Base64 url safe encoded string into the original string.
+The `encoding.from_URLbase64` function decodes a RFC4648-compliant Base64 URL safe encoded string into the original string.

 `encoding.from_URLbase64` fails if the provided string argument contains invalid Base64 data.